D.A. (Dad) Daniel installs electric meter number 4000 on a Hardison Street home in 1956.

 Former comptroller Lee Beavers wrote the following account in 1975:

 "In 1959 we took over a water system that was pumping water 24 hours per day and had a line loss of 45 percent.
 In 1960 we started a program of plugging leaks and by 1964 we had reduced line loss to 15-18 percent.
 Old pumping figures back in 1955 show 45,000,000 gallons being pumped.
 Today, 20 years later, we are pumping 55,000,000 gallons per month."

-Throughout the years, TUB has serviced the city with all of its electric, water, and sewer needs.
-Then, in 2008, TUB ventured into a new realm—the world of advanced fiber optics.
+Throughout the years, TUA has serviced the city with all of its electric, water, and sewer needs.
+Then, in 2008, TUA ventured into a new realm—the world of advanced fiber optics.

-Under the director of current TUB General Manager Brian Skelton, LightTUBe was born and serves the people and businesses of Tullahoma by providing ultra high-speed Internet, quality television, and crystal clear phone services.
+Under the director of current TUA President Brian Skelton, LightTube was born and serves the people and businesses of Tullahoma by providing ultra high-speed Internet, quality television, and crystal clear phone services.

-Now, besides offering low utility rates, TUB is proud to be a quality cable provider, along with ultra-high speed Internet, quality television, and crystal clear telephone services.
-Furthermore, unlike other service providers, LightTUBe offers 24/7 local technical support.
+Now, besides offering low utility rates, TUA is proud to be a quality cable provider, along with ultra-high speed Internet, quality television, and crystal clear telephone services.
+Furthermore, unlike other service providers, LightTube offers 24/7 local technical support.

-In 2016, TUB made the move to become an Authority, a separate entity from the city, allowing multiple benefits for both the utility and the city.
+In 2016, TUA made the move to become an Authority, a separate entity from the city, allowing multiple benefits for both the utility and the city.
 The move allowed TUB-related debt to be cleared from the city's books, as well as allowed the utility to have more control over purchasing/selling land, among other things.
-With the move, TUB's official name became Tullahoma Utilities Authority (TUA).
+With the move, the utility's official name changed from Tullahoma Utilities Board to Tullahoma Utilities Authority (TUA).

 For more information on TUA or Lightube, call (931) 455-4515, or stop by the office located at 901 South Jackson Street Monday-Friday between 7:30 a.m. and 4:30 p.m.
 You can also visit www.tub.net.